 A private sector landlord may ask you for a deposit or bond (usually one months rent) to cover any unpaid rent or the cost of any damage which may be caused during the tenancy.
 This bond must be protected in a government-authorised tenancy deposit scheme.
 If everything is satisfactory at the end of the tenancy, then the bond must be returned.

-Many landlords ask for a bond and one month’s rent in advance, we are not able to assist with rent in advance.
+Many landlords ask for a bond and one month’s rent in advance.
+In certain circumstances we may be able to offer help with rent in advance.
 To find out more please contact the Homeless Prevention Team on (01482) 396301.